-How does the magnification effect change with the number of stages of production?
-Obviously, this depends on how the extra stages enter.
-Consider a symmetric production function in which there are 2N stages, N is an integer, with each stage contributing 1/2N in value-added, and with each stage's productivity drawn from the same distribution.
-Let us consider two examples.
-In the first example, suppose the home consumer can purchase goods via only two possible production methods; one method involves involves stages 1, 3, 5, ..., 2N - 1 produced at home while stages 2, 4, 6, ..., 2N are produced abroad.
+the back and forth force is maximized and equals $N + \frac{1}{2}$ .
+The effective rate of protection force is $\frac{1}{1/2} = 2$ , because the marginal production stages' value-added account for $\frac{1}{2}$ of the value of the good.
+Hence, the total magnification effect is 2N + 1, or the number of stages plus one.
+In the second example, suppose again there are only two possible production methods; one method involves stages 1, 2, 3, ..., 2N - 1 produced at home, and stage 2N produced abroad.
 The other method involves all 2N stages made at home.
-Here, the back and forth force is maximized and equals $N+\frac{1}{2}$.
-The effective rate of protection force is $\frac{1}{1/2} = 2$, because the marginal production stages' value-added account for $\frac{1}{2}$ of the value of the good.
-Hence, the total magnification effect is 2N+1, or the number of stages plus one.
-In the second example, suppose again there are only two possible production methods; one method involves stages 1, 2, 3, ..., 2N-1 produced at home, and stage 2N produced abroad.
-The other method involves all 2N stages made at home.
-Here, the back and forth force is $2-\frac{1}{2N}$, which is less than in the first example whenever N > 1.
-On the other hand, the effective rate of protection force is $\frac{1}{1/2N} = 2N$.
-The total magnification effect is 4N-1.
+Here, the back and forth force is $2 - \frac{1}{2N}$ , which is less than in the first example whenever N > 1.
+On the other hand, the effective rate of protection force is $\frac{1}{1/2N} = 2N$ .
+The total magnification effect is 4N - 1.
 The total effect in the second example exceeds the total effect in the first example whenever 2N exceeds 2.
 As with the special case presented above, both examples highlight cases that deliver the maximal magnification and border effect.
 These examples suggest two lessons.
-First, the magnification effect may be increasing in the number of stages, but note that the rate of increase linear.
+First, the magnification effect may be increasing in the number of stages, but note that the rate of increase is linear.
 Second, production methods that maximize the back-and-forth force may not maximize the effective rate of protection force.

 Summarizing, the discussion above suggests the following interpretation of the relation between multi-stage production and the border effect.
-In a world with multi-stage production, trade costs lead to a larger decrease in international trade, and a larger increase in intra-national trade, than what would be implied by a standard trade model, as indicated by (25).
+In a world with multi-stage production, trade costs lead to a larger decrease in international trade, and a larger increase in intra-national trade, than what would be implied by a standard trade model, as indicated by (24).
 International trade decreases by more because of the two mechanisms discussed above: 1) the back-and-forth aspect of vertical specialization implies that at least some stages of the good are affected multiple times by trade costs and 2) the barrier is applied to the entire good, but the marginal unit of production is a single stage, whose value-added is just a fraction of the cost of the entire good.
-Because international trade decreases by more, intra-national trade increases by more; moreover, the ensuing increase in intra-national vertical specialization also adds to intra-national flows.
-Overall, the presence of multi-stage production gives rise to a larger border effect from a given trade cost than in the standard model.
+Because international trade decreases by more, intra-national trade increases by more.
+Overall, the presence of multistage production gives rise to a larger border effect from a given trade cost than in the standard model.